(Written on returning from Greece to the UK after living outside of the country for almost 30 years)

-Interestingly in this mosaic of Alexander the Great from Pompeii, a Medusa head is even depicted on the warrior’s breast plate protecting him in battle.
+Interestingly in the mosaic of Alexander the Great from Pompeii (below), a Medusa head is even depicted on the warrior’s breast plate protecting him in battle.

-Afterall, a terrifying creature that you walk across routinely in your bare feet is not going to be terrifying for long.
-Moreover, we know from the gladitorial and hunting scenes that the Romans didn’t shy away from using mosaics to show violent acts in all their gory detail so it seems to me that if they wanted to depict a truly scary monster they would have done so.
+After all, a terrifying creature that you walk across routinely in your bare feet is not going to be terrifying for long.
+Moreover, we know from the gladiatorial and hunting scenes that the Romans didn’t shy away from using mosaics to show violent acts in all their gory detail so it seems to me that if they wanted to depict a truly scary monster they would have done so.